Parameterized Complexity of Streaming Diameter and Connectivity Problems: Introduction

 We emphasize that all instances of \textsc{Diameter} in our hardness reductions are connected graphs.
 Hence, the hardness of computing \textsc{Diameter} is separated from the hardness of computing \textsc{Connectivity}.

 For \textsc{Connectivity}, we also give two broad theorems that knowledge of being $H$-free or having an $H$-free modulator does not help even in the AL model.

-\begin{restatable}{theorem}{HfreeOverviewConn} For any fixed graph $H$ that is not a linear forest containing only paths of length at most~$5$, any streaming algorithm for \textsc{Connectivity} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory on graphs $G$ even when $G$ is $H$-free. \end{restatable}
+\begin{restatable}{theorem}{HfreeOverviewConn} For any fixed graph $H$ that is not a linear forest containing only paths of length at most~$5$, any streaming algorithm for \textsc{Connectivity} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory even on the class of $H$-free graphs. \end{restatable}

-\begin{restatable}{theorem}{DistHfreeOverviewConn} For any fixed graph $H$ that is not a linear forest containing only paths of length at most~$1$, any streaming algorithm for \textsc{Diameter} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory on graphs $G$ even when given a set $X \subseteq V(G)$ of constant size such that $G-X$ is $H$-free. \end{restatable}
+\begin{restatable}{theorem}{DistHfreeOverviewConn} For any fixed graph $H$ that is not a linear forest containing only paths of length at most~$1$ and any fixed constant $k\geq 2$, any streaming algorithm for \textsc{Connectivity} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory even on the class of graphs $G$ with a given set of vertices $X$ with $|X| = k$ such that $G-X$ is $H$-free. \end{restatable}

+Our hardness results for $H$-free modulators for both \textsc{Diameter} and \textsc{Connectivity} have meaning for several standard graph parameters, we explicitly introduce and mention these parameters in the main body of the paper.

 As a final result, we use our insights into graph exploration on graphs of bounded vertex cover to show a result on the \textsc{Vertex Cover} problem itself.
-In particular, a kernel on $2k$ vertices for \textsc{Vertex Cover [$k$]} can be obtained as a stream in $\O(k^3)$ passes in the EA model using only $\Ot(k)$ bits of memory.
+In particular, a kernel on $2k$ vertices for \textsc{Vertex Cover [$k$]} can be obtained as a stream in $\O(k^3)$ passes in the EA model using only $\O(k\log n)$ bits of memory.
 In the AL model, the number of passes is only $\O(k^2)$.
-This kernel still may have $\O(k^2)$ edges, which means that saving it in memory would not give a better result than that of Chitnis et al.~\cite{ChitnisEsfandiariSampling} (which uses $\Ot(k^2)$ bits of memory).
+This kernel still may have $\O(k^2)$ edges, which means that saving it in memory would not improve over the result of Chitnis et al.~\cite{ChitnisEsfandiariSampling} (which uses $\O(k^2 \log k \log n)$ bits of memory), up to logarithmic factors and constants.
 Indeed, a better kernel seems unlikely to exist~\cite{DellMelkebeekKernelLowerBounds}.
 However, the important point is that storing the (partial) kernel in memory is not needed during its computation.
-Hence, it may be viewed as a possible first step towards a streaming algorithm for \textsc{Vertex Cover [$k$]} using $\Ot(k)$ bits of memory and $\text{poly}(k)$ passes, which is an important open problem in the field, see \cite{ChitnisTheory}.
+Hence, it may be viewed as a possible first step towards a streaming algorithm for \textsc{Vertex Cover [$k$]} using $\O(k\log n)$ bits of memory and $\text{poly}(k)$ passes, which is an important open problem in the field, see \cite{ChitnisTheory}.
 Our kernel is constructed through a kernel by Buss and Goldsmith~\cite{BussVCkernel}, and then finding a maximum matching in an auxiliary bipartite graph (following Chen et al.~\cite{CHEN2001_VC}) of bounded size through repeated DFS applications.